-I have a couple of my own modest suggestions ...
+I have a couple of my own modest suggestions about what to do, as a result of these considerations ...

-Today's Tasks
+Today's Agenda

 I. Get moving on today's issues

 Operational Tactics: Tomorrow's Dual Stack Internet

 - Can we leverage investments in IPv6 transitional infrastructure as a 'natural' business outcome for today's Internet? - How do we mitigate IPv4 address scarcity?
 By attempting to delay and hide scarcity or by exposing it as a current business cost? - Do we have some viable answers for the near term?
 Do the emerging hybrid V4/V6 NAT models offer some real traction here in terms of scaleable network models for tomorrow's networks? - What's the timeline to deployment for these hybrid NAT approaches?